Get This Sales Funnel Custom Built >> Click Here!

 First, calculate your customer lifetime rate by dividing the number 1 by your customer churn rate.
 For instance, if your monthly churn rate is 2%, your customer lifetime rate would be 1 / 0.02 = 50.

-Then, you need to figure your average revenue per user (ARPA) by dividing the total revenue by the total number of paid users.
-If your revenue was $50,000, divide it by 100 customers and your ARPA would be $50,000 / 100 = $500.
+Then, it would be best to figure out your average revenue per user (ARPA) by dividing the total income by the total number of paid users.
+If your payment was $50,000, divide it by 100 customers, and your ARPA would be $50,000 / 100 = $500.

-Finally, find the lifetime value of your customer by multiplying the customer lifetime rate x ARPA.
+Finally, find the lifetime value of your customer by multiplying the customer's lifetime rate by ARPA.
 In this example, your SaaS company CLV would be $500 x 50 = $25,000.

 This value translates into the expected revenue from a single customer for the lifetime of your relationship.
 It is what every user is worth.
-It is an important piece of data that you'd want to display to funding parties.
+It is an essential piece of data you want to display to funding parties.

 Brand reach

-Turning to pure marketing ratios, brands, or market reach is very important to a tech startup.
+Turning to pure marketing ratios, brands, or market reach is crucial to a tech startup.
 In its simplest form, brand reach is the estimated size of the audience you reach through your marketing campaigns over some time, usually a month.

-Market reach allows tech startups to determine whether the cost of a marketing campaign is worth the revenue that could potentially be brought in by new customers.
+Market reach allows tech startups to determine whether the cost of a marketing campaign is worth the revenue that new customers could bring in.

 To measure this metric, you would usually look at the total number of people who visited your site (monthly unique visitors), saw your Facebook or Google Ads, opened your email, and so on.
-Observe the number as it grows month after month to make sense out of this SaaS metric over a longer period.
+Observe the number as it grows month after month to make sense of this SaaS metric over a more extended period.

 Sales cycle